Feed From Food waste

 How do I know my supply chain is Green?

-Food supply chains are incredibly complex and if you're a major retailer or food processor you need to know that everyone within yours are doing their upmost to ensure that your customers can rely of the environmental integrity of your products and processes.
-Inspro's working on a Green dashboard to provide transparency and visibility to those who need it.
+Food supply chains are incredibly complex and if you're a major retailer or food processor you need to know that everyone within yours are doing their upmost to ensure that your customers can rely on the environmental integrity of your products and processes.
+InsPro is working on a Green dashboard to provide transparency and visibility to those who need it.

 Some fascinating projects we've had the privilege to work on

 The majority of farmed fish today are largely fed on fish meal and soy.
 Fish meal consists in the main of powdered anchovies and sandeels...wild fish only small ones...and it takes on average 6kg of wild fish to make 1kg of fishmeal.
 Soy is often grown from GM seed on forest cleared land.
 Inspro have been working with a major retailer and fish farmer to investigate the viability of BSFL as a replacement to fishmeal.

 Making maggots tasty

 Fish can be fussy

 Unsurprisingly taste is a significant factor in the success of any feed.
 We took on a project to try feeding a whole smorgasbord of ingredients from brewers grains to cheese to our BSFL to test growth rates and how appetising they became to trout.